veribuild/veribuild.github.io/index.md

 - In the report lists of VeriBuild published in Effectiveness part, MP(Missing Prerequisite) means MD(Missing Dependency), and EP(Excessive Prerequisite) means RD(Redundant Dependency).

 ## Effectiveness
-If you want to know the details of the reports provided by Veribuild, you can click this link [list](/list).
+If you want to know the details of the reports provided by Veribuild, you can click this link [report-list](/list).

 ## Efficiency
-If you want to know the comparison results of VeriBuild and MkCheck, you can click this link [list](/compare).
+If you want to know the comparison results of VeriBuild and MkCheck, you can click this link [compare](/compare).

+## List with non-header dependency issues
+Please visit this link: [non-header-dependency-issues](/list_nhd).